 The best way to remove crowsfoot is to chip out by hand.
 Make sure when doing so that you carefully remove the entire plant and don’t spread any seeds during the process.

 You can also treat the individual tufts of Crowsfoot with a glyphosate type product like Round Up or Zero.
 Just be careful when doing so, as anything you touch with the product will likely die including your lawn!
 We recommend to use a paintbrush or similar to target just the weed with this product.

 A dark green clumping grass that occurs in lawns in winter season.
 Normally germinates with first large rain of season and continues through to Spring.
 Rye Grass is sometime used as a type of cool season grass cover, however mostly rye grass is a weed problem in warm season lawns.
 Control with hand removal or selective herbicide Winter Grass Killer.

-Control by spot spraying with Glyphosate taking care not to touch the plants surrounding.
+Control by spot spraying with a glyphosate based product such as Eraze Max.
+You must take care not to touch the plants or lawn surrounding as it will kill these too.
 You will need to keep treating until you have no more outbreaks.